 - If the employer reimburses at a rate lower than the AMAP rates, the employee can still claim tax relief from HMRC on the difference.

 It’s important to note that an employee may receive a taxable benefit in connection with their personal electric car if their employer:

 - Pays for a vehicle charging point to be installed at the employee’s home.

 - Provides a charge card to allow access to commercial or local authority vehicle-charging points.

 - Pays to lease a battery for the employee’s car.

-However there is no benefit-in-kind charge for employees charging their own cars at a workplace charging station as HMRC does not consider electricity to be a fuel.
+There is no benefit-in-kind charge for employees charging their own cars at a workplace charging station, as HMRC does not consider electricity to be a fuel.

-If you have an electric car as a company car then the advisory electricity rate is 4p per mile.
+If you have an electric car as a company car, the advisory electricity rate is 4p per mile.
 That means the company can pay the employee 4p per mile for every business mile travelled in the electric car without any tax consequences.

 Conclusion: The Most Cost-Effective Cars for Your Business

 It may be less expensive to run and maintain an electric car, but the initial cost is likely to be significantly greater than that of a petrol or diesel car.
 It could take years to make back your initial investment, but the comfort and performance of most electric cars might make up for this — not to mention the great environmental benefits.